-The ADI Design Museum, one of the largest museums in Europe dedicated to design, will make its debut on May 25th, 2021: 5,000m2 of exhibition space will house all the winning entries of the Compasso d'Oro Award, the most prestigious Italian design accolade, situated in the aptly-named stylish piazza Compasso d'oro with entrance from Via Ceresio 7 or Via Bramante 42.
+The ADI Design Museum, one of the largest museums in Europe dedicated to design, made its debut on May 25th, 2021: 5,000m2 of exhibition space house all the winning entries of the Compasso d'Oro Award, the most prestigious Italian design accolade, situated in the aptly-named stylish piazza Compasso d'Oro with entrance from Via Ceresio 7 or Via Bramante 42.

-The venue, no longer reserved exclusively for professionals, will finally open its doors to the general public from May 26th and the permanent exhibition area of 5.135 m2 will feature 2000 objects that have been granted the Compasso d'Oro, from 1954 to today.
+The venue, no longer reserved exclusively for professionals, is finally open to the general public and the permanent exhibition area of 5.135 m2 features 2000 objects that have been granted the Compasso d'Oro, from 1954 to today.
 An incredible treasure chest of design wonders, enriched by new acquisitions following each edition of the award.

 True to its role of a ‘museum as narrator’ the venue is laid out as a cultural centre with thematic exhibitions, spaces dedicated to business meetings and public events, a library, the ADI head office and historical archive, children’s workshops, a bookstore and a befittingly design-conscious eatery.